You are currently viewing How to use Google Maps offline (without Internet access)

 You’ll then see this screen.

-Google being Google, your upcoming trips are even listed there already without you needing to do anything: it is automatic if your flight confirmations go to your Gmail address or if you use the Google Trips app, so you can easily click to download those maps right there.
+Google being Google, your upcoming trips are even listed there already without you needing to do anything: it is automatic if your flight confirmations go to your Gmail address, so you can easily click to download those maps right there.

-When I took the screenshots for this article, I had upcoming flights to Louisiana, Texas, Washington and Quebec City (among others, but the app prioritizes the ones coming up)… as you can see, Google lists them for easy offline downloads.
+When I took the screenshots for this article in 2019, I had upcoming flights to Louisiana, Texas, Washington, and Québec City (among others, but the app prioritizes the first ones coming up)… as you can see, Google lists them for easy offline downloads.

-So if I select Baton Rouge, I get to this screen where Google suggests a range to download offline.
+So, if I select Baton Rouge, I get to this screen where Google suggests an area to download offline.

-You can make it bigger (or smaller) and click “Download”.
+You can make it bigger (or smaller) and then click “Download”.

-It will download there you have it: you’re done.
+It will download, and there you have it: you’re done.

-If you were to select your own area, the process is exactly the same.
+If you were to select your own area, the process would be exactly the same.

-You’d simply click on the “Select your own map” option (as shown below) and go select any city in the world.
+You’d simply click on the “Select your own map” option and select any city in the world.

 It’s as easy as that.